Joebenitus/quest_on_rails/README.md

 - "As a player, I want the game to tell me when I hit the HP threshold, so that  I can know that I won the game."
  - "As a player, I want to be able to set my name."
 - "As a player, I want to know when an enemy is defeated so I ca nget an item and earn HP by getitng that item."
+- "As a player, I want to be able to go on multiple quests."
+- "As a player, I want to be able to collect items throughout the game."

 ## Setup/Installation Requirements